Forgot password

 If you use flares to distract it, it’ll learn to ignore them.
 Utilize the same hiding spot too often, and it will search them more carefully.
 If you get it with the flamethrower too many times, it’ll learn the range and hang back.

 Even the way the Xenomorph searches for you is intelligent.
 It has a general idea of where you are and a number of waypoints in any search zone it’ll hit in any order.
 Whereas other games will have a simple path you can learn and work around, that’s not an option here.
 You can sneak behind it, and it can double back.
-If you sneak through the air vents, and see it coming towards you from the other end.
+If you sneak through the air vents, you might see it coming towards you from the other end.
 You can hide in a locker, but eventually it’ll learn to search them.

 Even when the Alien isn’t there, you never feel safe.
 You know it’s still hunting you, and that it’s only a matter of time before it makes itself known.
 In short, the AI feels actively hostile.
 It’s as close to actual intelligence as we’ve ever seen in a game, and its only purpose is to kill you.